Swift (character): As the new Doctor

-Powers and Abilities
+Powers and abilities

-When her powers were only partially activated, Swift had a line of feathers that ran along the underside of her arms.
-This allowed for only limited flight.
-After being fully activated by Christine Trelane, she has the ability to grow wings from her back at will as well as claws and talons on her hands and feet.
-Consequently, she is called the "fastest winged mammal on the planet".
+When her powers were only partially activated, Swift had a line of feathers that ran along the underside of her arms, allowing for limited flight.
+After being fully activated by Christine Trelane, she gained retractable wings and claws.
 She has flown fast enough to catch super-speedsters.
-Enhanced strength and durability are shown, including an incident where Swift flew straight through a person, causing them to explode in all directions.
+Enhanced strength and durability are shown, including an incident where Swift flew straight through a person, causing them to explode.
 She has some birdlike enhanced senses; apart from superior hearing and eyesight, she is able to feel or "read" the air to locate moving things.
-She can also retract her claws and talons and shed her wings, which eventually decompose into liquid, although she no longer does this since joining the Authority.
-She has also demonstrated excellent cooking and singing skills.
 Swift is the navigator for The Carrier, the sentient spaceship that is headquarters for the Authority.

 As the new Doctor, she can alter reality as she imagines it.